alastair-duncan/SuperEZGraver/README.md

 # Handpiece

 I've created two 3d modelled handpieces in the open source 3d modelling application [Blender](https://www.blender.org/).

+there are no mk2 and mk3 versions

+### Mk2 Handpiece

-The [blender source files](docs/design/XRN13-30TLS/blender) are available to download as well as the [stl](docs/design/XRN13-30TLS/blender/stl).
+The [blender source files](docs/design/XRN13-30TLS/mk2/blender) are available to download as well as the [stl](docs/design/XRN13-30TLS/mk2/blender/stl).
 There is a YouTube video on how to [setup the handpiece](https://www.youtube.com/watch?v=aNY35ATTJbg) and also the [Mk2](https://youtu.be/sa4kAdcZSkc) version which has a brass sleve insert.
 This was first produced using petg but it may be better to use a more heat conductive material such as [ice9](https://tcpoly.com/shop/) for better heat dissapation.
 I've not tried this yet.

+### Mk3 Handpiece

+This handpiece has the addition of a mount for a 25mm fan and is experimental.
+It suits my hand size and is comfortable.
+There are no threads on this handle, it does require some 2.5mm machine screws and nuts and a threaded insert in the handle for a stroke length adjuster.
+I will make a video of how its put together at some point and link to it from here.
+The handpiece works without the fan but if you want some additional cooling when pushing the Super EZ Graver hard then the fan really helps.
+Something like [this](https://www.google.com/search?q=micro+fan+25mm+12v+dc) I've used a 12v dc version but there are other voltages available.

 [Anarasha](https://www.youtube.com/channel/UCKSbczGXmN4zeG3NeuPGLAg) had a problem with the blender version of the 3D model as the blender model has tolerances built in to it which causes problems with his slicer(I think).
 He has kindly produced a [fusion360](docs/design/XRN13-30TLS/fusion360) model of the handpiece which has the [stl](docs/design/XRN13-30TLS/fusion360/stl) and STEP files if this suits you better.